ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.senec/README.md

 ## Usage
 Here you can find a description of the states and how to use them.
 All states of this adapter are read-only states.
+Depending on the individual system states might not be available or additional states could be there.
+If a state is not documented (or only partially documented) and you know what it represents, please send a pull request (or open a ticket with the information).

 ### States